Turkish leader acknowledges 'shortcomings' in quake response

 Associated Press

-Erdogan, who faces a tough battle for reelection in May, reacted to the mounting frustration by acknowledging problems with the emergency response to Monday’s 7.8 magnitude quake but said the winter weather had been a factor.
-The earthquake also destroyed the runway in Hatay’s airport, further disrupting the response.
+Erdogan, who faces a tough battle for reelection in May, reacted to the mounting frustration by acknowledging problems with the emergency response to Monday’s 7.8-magnitude quake but said the winter weather had been a factor.
+The earthquake also destroyed the runway at Hatay’s airport, further disrupting the response.

 “It is not possible to be prepared for such a disaster,” Erdogan said.
 “We will not leave any of our citizens uncared for.”
 He also hit back at critics, saying “dishonorable people” were spreading “lies and slander” about the government’s actions.